Hepatitis A

 - People experiencing unstable housing or homelessness

-- People who live with someone who has Hepatitis A
+- People who live with someone who has hepatitis A

 - Travelers to countries where hepatitis A is common